stevphan/SUFS/Design Docs/DesignDoc.md

 #### List Data Nodes File Command

 Get the list of blocks and their respective Data Nodes from the Name Node.
-Output the Data Nodes each block is stored at.
+It beautifies the Data Node list and outputs it.

 ```bash
 /path/to/CLI list-data-nodes <name_node_address_and_port> <file_name>